Wild Jack: Plot

 Made prisoners yet again, under Wild Jack's men now, Clive, Sunyo and Kelly look to perform another escape, but are unable even to get out from the log-walled hut they spend their night in.
 The green-clothed men treat them all with derision, calling them “city boys.”
 In the morning Wild Jack makes fun of their efforts and brings them out to take part in “the ordeal.”
 Clive fears what's to come as they are brought back into the forest, then to a ravine with a flimsy rope ladder slung across it.
 Wild Jack poses that it's a “little test,” to cross the bridge to the other side.
 Wild Jack explains that this place is called “Taipan Canyon,” for the deadly snakes which inhabit it—descendants of zoo animals escaped during the Breakdown.
 At knifepoint, another man is made to go first, and falls.
 Very quickly he collapses, clutching at his ankle.
 One by one the boys go next—Kelly first, then Sunyo, until it is Clive's turn.
 They all make it across; laughing, Wild Jack congratulates them, and from the bottom of the canyon the “dead man” stands as well; there were never any snakes within the ravine.

 Wild Jack explains that it was a true test—to see whether the boys were suited at all towards life in the Outlands.
 They will not hold the boys any longer, if they do not want to stay; men “are all free in the Outlands.”
 Clive and the others partake in something of a feast back at camp in honor of their success, and afterwards talk with Jack as he feeds his homing pigeons.
 Wild Jack disapproves of the word “savages,” saying that it's only people everywhere—but that the people of the Outlands, at least, are free.
 He uses Kelly and Sunyo's imprisonment on the island as examples, and gets Clive to admit that the cities’ servants are not free either, and that the energy towers of the cities could be used to provide for far more people than they do.
-Wild Jack also reveals that the most of the people making up his “merry band” are not true denizens of the Outlands, but rather men from the cities who had good reasons to leave.
+Wild Jack also reveals that most of the people making up his “merry band” are not true denizens of the Outlands, but rather men from the cities who had good reasons to leave.
 For the first time, Clive recognizes that there might be some things wrong with the world he's come from—but still he clings to the idea that the people of the cities have a right to protect what they have from those that might try to take it.